gbxyz/rdnsd/README.md

     Specifies whether to prefer IPv4 or IPv6 when talking to nameservers, if the servers are identified by name rather than address (or when loaded from SRV records).
-If not defined, the default behaviour is to prefer IPv6.
+If not defined, the default behaviour is to prefer IPv4.

 - `Protocol (udp|tcp)`

     Default: udp

-    Specify the transport protocol to use.
+    Specify the transport protocol (UDP or TCP) to use.

 - `Loop SECONDS`